Skip to content

 This course increases the knowledge and use of competent communication skills to better understand oneself, others, and the role of communication in interpersonal relationships.

 Foundations of Digital Media provides students with an overview of the concepts and workflows used in the creation of three forms of digital media including digital images, audio and video.
 This class supplies students with fundamental knowledge of the composition of digital media and the tools used to create digital images, audio and video.
-Student must have at least sophomore standing to register for this course.

 This course adopts a critical/cultural approach to survey the relationship between communication innovations and human affairs at large.
 Specifically, this course examines the evolution of media technology in the United States and its impact on the ethos of national culture.
 Major issues such as media representation, media consumption, media acculturation and media consolidation will be discussed.